decline a client politely template

 It’s harsh but true.
 If you don’t take the time to polish your people management skills, build a high-quality team who you can trust beneath you, and support each individual in their training and development, your team won’t generate the output that you want them to.

-We have a great course in our subscriber-only site Progress to Partner called “How to Excel as a Line Manager.“.
+Another great course to help you in Progress to Partner Academy is “How to Excel as a Line Manager.“.
 It’s a great course that will give you the skills and mindset to become the line manager who is able to get the best out of their people.

 Remember – you have to lead and manage and coach to get the results that you want.